thomaschrstnsn/dotfiles/README.md

-# dotfiles aka home-manager as a nix flake
+# dotfiles aka home-manager nix-darwin as a nix flake

 personal dotfiles for Thomas Christensen